-Monitoring Google’s Search Console And Adjusting As You Go
+Monitoring Google’s Search Console and Adjusting As You Go

 Once you’ve written your new metadata and added them to your website, it’s important to follow up on the process by regularly checking how they perform — much like you would with ‘call to action’ optimisation for buttons and links within your own website.

-Regular Reviews And Rewrites
+Regular Reviews and Rewrites

-For our clients, we’ll regularly return to the revised metadata and double check to see if further optimisation can be done.
+For our clients, we’ll return to the revised metadata and double check to see if further optimisation can be done.
 We never settle for okay meta and always ensure that we’ve followed every step above, no matter how long the process takes.

 Tell us all about your metadata writing process in the comments below.